IETF-Hackathon/mDNSResponder/README.md

 either on the Wi-Fi Access Point itself, or on any other device connected to the wired Ethernet, solves this problem.
-With the appropriate automated configuration in place, clients on Wi-Fi automatically know to talk to that proxy to perform [Multicast DNS](https://tools.ietf.org/html/rfc6762) queries on their behalf.
+With the appropriate network configuration in place, clients on Wi-Fi automatically know to talk to that proxy to perform [Multicast DNS](https://tools.ietf.org/html/rfc6762) queries on their behalf.